 Our Garden Tour Manager, Frances MacDonald from The Small Town Garden, has some fantastic garden tips to prepare your garden for the winter.
 Frances also has some handy tips for those who don’t have a garden and who want to make their home a little greener!

-Top gardening tips
+Top garden tips for winter

 - Discard Tulips from pots that have finished flowering - they won't do so well the second year.

-Best plants to keep in an apartment
+Best plants to keep indoors

-Although some people are lucky to have gardens during this lockdown - for many an apartment without green space is home but that doesn't mean you can't have something green and growing in your surroundings.
+Although some people are lucky to have gardens during these times - for many an apartment without green space is home but that doesn't mean you can't have something green and growing in your surroundings.
 We lack good light in our house so my concentration is on the outside.
 Any plants that I grow indoors have to thrive on neglect!
 House plants can be bought not only from Garden Centres but look out for them in your local supermarket.
 Here are some easier ones to start with: